 Dark legends, priceless monuments, and fascinating historical revelations are revealed as you travel deep into the Transylvanian countryside.

 Begin your tour in Bucharest, then make your way to Curtea de Arges.
-At Poienari Fortress, ascend to the throne of Vlad the Impaler.
+At Poienari Fortress, take photos of Vlad the Impaler’s actual castle.
 In Sibiu, tour the most fortified of the region’s Saxon cities before heading to the impressive Biertan Church.

 In Sighisoara, climb to the beautiful Clock Tower.
 In Brasov’s Old Town, admire the Black Church; proceed to the legendary Bran Castle and Peles Castle, the elegant 19th-century royal residence.
 Continue reading

 Begin your tour in Bucharest, then proceed to the lavish Peles Castle for a guided tour.
 Next, visit Sinaia Monastery and Bran Castle.
 In Brasov’s Old Town, take a guided walking tour of the old town.

 Next, drive across the Carpathians, passing through “Szekely Land.”
 Continue your journey along the breathtaking Bicaz Gorges.